Gluten-free Oatmeal Raisin Cookies

 Wooden Handled Silicon Spatula or Wooden Spoon

 A wooden spoon is the perfect pioneer baking tool!
-However, most of the time I do resort back to modern pioneer baking times and use a wooden handled silicon spatula.
+However, most of the time I do resort back to modern baking times and use a wooden handled silicon spatula.
 Wooden spoons are nice for mixing ingredients, or stirring soups, pudding, and other liquid-based foods, but I have a hard time scrapping the sides of a bowl sufficiently with a wooden spoon.

 I like my silicon spatula for scrapping the sides of a mixing bowl and getting all the dough or batter out of the bowl.
 A nice clean swipe with a silicon spatula works wonders for getting the rest of the cookie batter into a manageable ball for scooping.
-Or running the silicon spatula around the edges of my small saucepan ensures I get all the melted chocolate out for spreading on my moose bars.
+Or running the silicon spatula around the edges of my small saucepan ensures I get all the melted chocolate out for spreading on gluten-free moose bars.

 Either way, both a wooden handled silicon spatula and a wooden spoon are modern pioneer baking essentials in my homestead kitchen!